cjohansen/replicant-docs/content/tic-tac-toe.md

 :page/uri /tutorials/tic-tac-toe/
-:page/title Building Tic-Tac-Toe with Replicant :page/body
+:page/title Tic-Tac-Toe
+:page/kind :page.kind/tutorial
+:page/order 0
+:page/body

 In this tutorial we will implement the game of Tic-Tac-Toe from scratch.
 It will